Young Starter Plants/Plug Plants

 1) Select seeds that will thrive in your garden.
 You’ll need to choose varieties that thrive in your local environment.
 When you purchase seeds, pay attention to the ideal soil temperature, water requirements, nutritional needs, and light needs for each species of plant.
 Keep in mind that there are likely to be lots of species that you haven’t heard of, because they are only available as seeds (not as starter plants or cuttings).
 A member of the Coolings Plant team will always be happy to help you choose the seeds to suit your needs and environment if you need some help.

 2) Get the right compost.
 Seeds can be planted outdoors, but suffer a much higher chance of dying if done so: garden soil is full of plant diseases and insect that can quickly kill off seeds.
-It’s best to start your seeds of indoors with compost that is low in nutrients.
-We recommend Arthur Bowers Seed & Potting Compost (35L £5.44).
+It’s best to start your seeds off indoors with compost that is actually low in nutrients, so look out for bags labelled as being specifically for seeds.
 Then at Pricking out stage we would recommend Coolings Professional Compost which is what we use for our home grown plants on our on-site nursery (35L £4.75 or 80L £7.25).

 3) Get the right gear!
 When planting indoors, you’ll need a few things in order to ensure proper germination of your seeds.
 Purchase a set of seed trays for your seeds and a heat and light source of some sort, because windows aren’t good enough at providing both for your seeds.
 An electric propagator will do the trick at keeping your seeds plenty warm and bright.